 The procedure for checking the limit states of fatigue, strength and serviceability shall generally comply with AS 5100.6.
-As a guide to designers not familiar with this Standard, its essential provisions are summarised in the following sections, for items that are expected to be applicable to the design of MBEJs.
+As a guide to designers not familiar with this Technical Specification, its essential provisions are summarised in the following sections, for items that are expected to be applicable to the design of MBEJs.
 Nevertheless, all required provisions of AS 5100.6 shall be satisfied.

-Equation 6.1 in Clause 6.4 of this specification shall be satisfied for the three limit states.
-The design actions (S) are the effects of Q, H and T specified in Clause A9.
+Equation 6.1 in Clause 6.4 of this Technical Specification shall be satisfied for the three limit states.
+The design actions (S^) are the effects of Q^ , H^ and T^ specified in Clause A9.